KyberNetwork/developer-portal/faqs.md

 Pool master voted for all campaigns

 #### Reward distribution for epoch 10
-- Call `getStakerDataForPastEpoch` for the pool master and each pool member.
+- Call `getStakerDataForPastEpoch` for the pool master.
+- Call `getStake` for each pool member.
 ```
 // getStakerDataForPastEpoch(addr, epoch) returns (_stake, _delegatedStake, _delegatedAddres)
 // _stake: stake amount eligible for reward